omeatai/AWS-LABS-IFEANYI/README.md

 </details>

 <details>
-  <summary>Project 14 - Deploying a Secured Multi-Layered VPC on AWS </summary>
+  <summary>Project 14 - Deploying a Secured Multi-Layered VPC on AWS (with NACL and Security Groups)</summary>

   ###